matthewaizon/matthewaizon/README.md

 <p align="justify">
     Hi there!
 I’m <b>Matthew Centeno</b>, a <i>Computer Engineering</i> graduate with a passion for <i>software development</i> and <i>AI systems</i>.
     When I was young I've always dreamed of becoming a full fledged programmer.
-Futhermore, my specializations are <i>Python coding, machine learning and APIs</i>.
+Furthermore, my specializations are <i>Python coding, machine learning and APIs</i>.
     I love discovering and learning different kinds of programs, from Python automation to full-stack web applications.
 </p>